-12+ As a kid growing up in Perth, Western Australia, in the 1960s and ’70s, I didn’t learn about the Vietnam War from classroom history lessons.
-Vietnam and the broader Indochina War were on our radio and TV news every morning and evening, and the front-page headlines of our daily newspapers.
+12+ As a kid growing up in Perth, Western Australia, in the 1960s and 1970s, I didn’t learn about the Vietnam War from classroom history lessons.
+Vietnam and the broader Indochina conflict was on our radio and TV news every morning and evening.
+And it was front-page headlines in our daily newspapers.

 We had national service in those days, with conscription based on a “birthday ballot“.
 Twenty-year-olds had to register for the ballot, and if your birthdate popped up in the “lottery draw”, you served in the army for two years, with every chance of overseas deployment, to Vietnam.